BrianHicks/elm-cli/FIGHTME.md

 Second, when you're creating an alias you almost always want to have all your options at the beginning.
 If flags are not positional, you can create a wrapper for whatever configuration you like.
 I most often do this with `kubectl`: `alias ksystem="kubectl --namespace=kube-system"`.

+#### Exceptions

+It's reasonably common to accept `--` as an argument, after which no flag or argument parsing takes place.

+Take, for example, `kubectl run test --image=ubuntu -- curl -I some.other.service`.
+This only interprets `--image` as part of the command.
+Everything after `--` is used as a raw command for the container.

 ### Argument Uniqueness